"The Spirit of Place"

 The course is structured to reflect its thematic emphasis on “A Sense of Place.”
 It is fully accredited by the University of Wales and is open to undergraduates, graduate students, and members of the public.
 Class size is usually about 15 students.

-The 2018 syllabus includes 11 writing workshops taught by prose writer Pamela Petro and poet Samantha Rhydderch, along with visiting tutors including award-winning poet Kathy Miles.
-Workshops include lectures and in-class writing prompts.
-In 2018 we’re featuring on-site prompts at Aberglasney Gardens, Dynefor Castle, the megalithic monument Pentre Ifan and nearby Iron Age Village, and the coastal town of New Quay, which inspired Dylan Thomas’ play Under Milk Wood.
+The 2018 syllabus included 11 writing workshops taught by prose writer Pamela Petro and poet Samantha Rhydderch, along with visiting tutors including novelist Carly Holmess.
+Workshops included lectures and in-class writing prompts.
+In 2018 we featured on-site prompts at Aberglasney Gardens, Dryslwyn Castle, the megalithic monument Pentre Ifan and nearby Iron Age Village, and the coastal town of New Quay, which inspired Dylan Thomas’ play Under Milk Wood.

 Campus-based workshop prompts are drawn from assigned readings and afternoon excursions.
 We encourage students to draw links between observation of Wales’ landscape and history and their own memories of “place” as raw material for their writing.

-In addition to on-site prompt locations, in 2018 we will visit the harbor town of Aberaeron, the National Coracle Centre and waterfalls in Cenarth (as well as the artisanal Caws Cenarth Cheese), St David’s Cathedral and the dramatic sea cliffs of St David’s Head, Tregwynt Woolen Mill, and the Dylan Thomas Boathouse in Laugharne.
-In Lampeter students will tour the Roderick Bowen Library, which contains one of the most important collections of rare books and medieval manuscripts in Britain.
+In addition to on-site prompt locations, in 2018 we visited the harbour town of Aberaeron, the National Coracle Centre and waterfalls in Cenarth (as well as the artisanal Caws Cenarth Cheese), St David’s Cathedral and the dramatic sea cliffs of St David’s Head, Tregwynt Woolen Mill, and the Dylan Thomas Boathouse in Laugharne.
+In Lampeter students toured the Roderic Bowen Library, which contains one of the most important collections of rare books and medieval manuscripts in Britain.

-In the evenings students are treated to a series of nightly readings by Wales’ finest practicing writers and poets including Menna Elfyn, Kathy Miles, Samantha Rhydderch, Gwynneth Lewis, Gary Owen, and Sion Owen Tomos; award-winning poets, novelists, nonfiction writers, and playwrights.
+In the evenings students were treated to a series of nightly readings by Wales’ finest practicing writers and poets including Menna Elfyn, Samantha Rhydderch, Gwynneth Lewis, Gary Owen, and Sion Owen; award-winning poets, novelists, nonfiction writers, and playwrights.

 Toward the end of the programme students will receive a 20-minute, one-on-one tutorial with Pamela Petro or Samantha Rhydderch to discuss their work in private.
 Each student doing the course for credit must submit a selection of poems, short story, or essay for grading on Wednesday, 7 June.